LukeGrahamLandry/mimic-mod/README.md

 A Minecraft mod that adds a stealthy new mob.

-Using multiloader so it could build for fabric but geckolib-fabric doesnt support the official mappings so i gave up.
+Using multiloader so it could build for fabric but in 1.18 geckolib-fabric doesnt support the official mappings so i gave up.
+Now it does but I havent gotten around to dealing with it yet.

 ## Features